 - Key exchange

-When everything seems right, it's finally time for you to sign a rental agreement.
-Keep in mind that most rental agreements require a substantial rental down payment and/or security deposit to safeguard the rental owner.
+When everything looks right, it's finally time to sign a rental agreement.
+Do not forget that most rental contracts will require a significant rental down payment and/or security deposit to protect the property owner.

-Remember to get the property manager's contact number and entry/exit procedures for your rental property.
-We suggest keeping the contact's information in your smartphone and wallet.
+Make sure to get the property manager's contact telephone number and entry/exit procedures for your rental home.
+We recommend storing the contact's information in your cell phone and wallet.

-Good luck on reserving your rental!
+Good job on reserving your rental!
 You're on the right path to a phenomenal vacation!

 During your Stay

-- Enjoy your stay!
-Make sure you protect the rental owner (and your stuff!) by keeping the property secured when you are away, just like you would in your own home.
+- Ensure you protect the owner (and your things!) by keeping the rental home secured while you are away, exactly like you would at home.

 - Make a point to walk through the rental home one last time and check for damage.
-If you can, do this walk-out inspection with the property manager present.
-If the property owner is not available, make sure to take photos of the property to record its condition.
+If you can, do this walk-out review with the property owner present.
+If the property owner is not available, make sure that you take photos of the property to record its condition.

 Learn from your Stay